SingaporeMotherhood | Preschooler & Up

 May 2011

-The greatest gift that you can give to your child is love of course.
-The next greatest gift is happiness.
-It’s easy enough to make a kid happy.
+The greatest gift that you can give to your child is love, of course.
+The next greatest gift could be happiness through SoulKids, if Vikas Malkani has his way.
+Granted, it’s easy enough to make a kid happy.
 Most parents do it the tried-and-tested way: buy them something that they’ve been coveting for the past few weeks, the flavour of the month, or that triple-scoop ice cream cone slathered with chocolate fudge and rainbow sprinkles and crushed cornflake crumbs.
 Cue lots of laughter, big smiles, happy raised voices, cuddles, kisses, and a whole perfect world in your hand.

 But here’s the crunch.
 There’s an even greater gift than that and it’s to teach your child how to be happy, by himself or herself.
 Because let’s face it, life is not a carefree, trippy, jaunt down a rainbow highway.
 There are ups and downs, twists and turns all around, blind spots… heck if it was a dance, it’d be the Jitterbug on speed.